-The old city of Bártfa (Bardejov, Bartfeld) is located in the Upper Lands / Horná Zem / Felvidék, now Slovakia.
-It is situated on the Polish border.
+The old city of Bártfa (Bardejov, Bartfeld) is located in the Upper Lands / Horná Zem / Felvidék, it is in Slovakia.
+Bártfa is situated on the Polish border.
 Here is a video (in Hungarian) about the city: http://https\://www.youtube.com/watch?v=sJ7ye-xZSEQ

-The city was surrounded by a wall and its main square is one of the nicest Saxon town centers among the Carpathian Mountains.
+The city was founded by Polish Cistercian monks in the 13th century.
+Then, the town was surrounded by a wall and its main square is one of the nicest Saxon town centers among the Carpathian Mountains.
 Its name derives from the Hungarian “bárd” or pole-ax as it can be seen in the town’s coat of arms.

 The town embraced the Evangelic faith in the 16th century.
 It was Leonard Stöckel, the friend of Melanchthon, who developed its high school in 1539.
-The Lutherans of Upper Hungary held their meeting there in 1590.
+The Lutherans of Upper Hungary held their first synod there in 1590.
 The linen industry was very famous in Bártfa.
-The town has suffered a pesticide epidemic three times in the 17th century and burnt down in 1686.
+The town suffered a pesticide epidemic three times in the 17th century and burned down in 1686.

 The town had been sacked and destroyed many times between 1670-1680 by the mercenaries of the Habsburgs or by the rebelling Hungarian troops.
 Its town hall is a Gothic building, it was built in 1505.
 The St. Egyed Cathedral dates back to the 15th century.

 When Poland was partitioned, the trading function of Bártfa began to decline.
 Now, you can still see many sections of the town wall around the city center, along with nice and intact bastions.
 No wonder, that the town is on the World Heritage List of UNESCO.
 The long Main Square is simply wonderful.
 It is the most romantic town I have ever traveled to.